zakaseb/SW_POC/README.md

 [![CodeQL Advanced](https://github.com/chintanboghara/DocuMind-AI/actions/workflows/codeql.yml/badge.svg)](https://github.com/chintanboghara/DocuMind-AI/actions/workflows/codeql.yml)
 [![Dependency Review](https://github.com/chintanboghara/DocuMind-AI/actions/workflows/dependency-review.yml/badge.svg)](https://github.com/chintanboghara/DocuMind-AI/actions/workflows/dependency-review.yml)

-# DocuMind-AI
+# DocuMind-AI: Intelligent Document Assistant

-**DocuMind-AI** is an intelligent document assistant built with Streamlit and LangChain.
-It enables users to upload a PDF document, process its contents, and interactively ask questions about it using AI.
-The assistant leverages embeddings and language models to provide concise, factual answers based on the document's context.
+**DocuMind-AI** is an AI-powered document assistant that allows users to upload PDF documents, process their contents, and interactively ask questions about them.
+Built with Streamlit and LangChain, it leverages embeddings and language models to provide concise, factual answers based on the document's context.
+This tool is ideal for researchers, students, and professionals who need to quickly extract insights from PDFs.

 ## Features

-- **PDF Upload:** Easily upload research or reference PDFs.
+- **PDF Upload:**
+  Upload research papers, reference materials, or any PDF document directly through the interface.
+Supported file types include standard PDFs, with automatic text extraction for processing.

-- **Document Processing:** Automatically extracts text from PDFs, splits it into manageable chunks, and indexes it.
+- **Document Processing:**
+  The assistant extracts text from the uploaded PDF, splits it into manageable chunks, and indexes the content using embeddings.
+This enables efficient retrieval and querying of the document's information.

-- **Intelligent Querying:** Ask questions about the document and receive concise answers.
+- **Intelligent Querying:**
+  Ask questions about the document's content and receive concise, contextually relevant answers.
+The AI uses a language model to generate responses based on the document's context, ensuring factual accuracy.

-- **Chat-Based UI:** Interact with the assistant via a user-friendly chat interface.
+- **Chat-Based UI:**
+  Interact with the assistant via a user-friendly chat interface, making it easy to ask follow-up questions or explore different aspects of the document.

 ## Installation

+### Prerequisites

+- **Python 3.8 or higher**
+- **Ollama** (for running the Deepseek model locally)
+- **Git** (for cloning the repository)

 ### 1. Clone the Repository